 This subparcel is associated with the 1,000-gallon diesel above ground storage tank outside Building 756.
 The original 1,000-gallon underground storage tank supplying the emergency generator in Building 756 was removed in June 1994.
 The 1996 Final Environmental Baseline Survey determined this subparcel to be Category 2 and the BCT concurred believing no further remedial action was required.
 The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for industrial reuse, but did present unacceptable risks for residential reuse.
-The MI ROD calls for remedial action in the form of ICs to prevent residential or day care operations reuse.
-In 2002, the BC1 concurred to change this subparcel from Category 2 to Category 4 based on implementation of the ICs.
+The MI ROD calls for remedial action in the form of ICs to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
+In 2002, the BCT concurred to change this subparcel from Category 2 to Category 4 based on implementation of the ICs.